 Is it safe to eat leftover fried rice?

-Yes, as long as it has been stored properly in the refrigerator within two hours of cooking and consumed within 3-4 days.
+Yes if you chill it in the fridge within two hours and eat it within 3–4 days.

 Can I freeze fried rice?